As an artist, your goal is to get your music heard. Because of that, you need to know how to release music the right way.

 By having content to present on social media it gives your fans an opportunity to engage.

-They can comment, which gives you a chance to interact with your true fans and build the relationship.
+They can comment, which gives you a chance to interact with your true fans and build a relationship.
 They can even share your post, which will help bring more ears to your song release.

 So now you have six good reasons to prepare for a release early.